yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Troubleshooting.rst

 Press reset now, to enter Failsafe!
 }}}

-You can use the recvudp utility provided below, or a network monitor/sniffer to view the messages.
+You can use a network monitor/sniffer to view the messages.
 When the above message appears, press and hold the reset button for 2 seconds.
 You should now get the message:
 {{{
 Entering Failsafe!
+}}}

+Here is a simple example of how to capture this message, using [http://reptile.rug.ac.be/~coder/sniffit/sniffit.html sniffit]:
+{{{
+sniffit -a -t @ -P UDP | grep "F a i l s a f e" s e t   n o w ,   t o   e n t e r   F a i l s a f e ! . . . . . . . . . . .
 }}}

 ===  Older releases / model specific ===